NobilityDeviant/RealmCrakV2/README.md

 Or you can compile the jar yourself.

 Since this program is not what I want to showcase going forward, there will be no documentation.
-If you have any questions you can contact me on my Discord.
+If you have any questions you can email me at nobilitydev@protonmail.com

-My Discord: Nobility#9814